This is a torrent-friendly Android VPN app with more than a million installs reported on Google Play.

 Whatever plan you're using, VPN Speed does a decent job of protecting your identity from snoopers.
 We pointed our device at ipleak.net, doileak.com and other privacy testing sites, and the service had correctly shielded our IP and DNS addresses at all times.

 VPN Speed works at a basic level, but the irritating ads and slow speeds are a problem, and the commercial Premium plan isn't worth the price.
-You'll be better off with a free product like Opera VPN, or any of the big-name commercial VPNs.
+You'll be better off with a free product, or any of the big-name commercial VPNs like ExpressVPN.